 Our top ten universities in Brazil happen to be some of the largest international universities.
-Here’s our list of the top ten universities in Brazil with exclusive statics as of the year 2020!
+Here’s our list of the best universities in Brazil for international students, along with exclusive statistics!

 Universidade Estadual de Campinas (Unicamp)